 Formatting.

-By default, the following file formats are accepted:
+By default, the following formats are accepted:

 .gif;